LLM Reference

 DeepSeek R1 Lite vs Grok 3 Mini

 DeepSeek R1 Lite (2024) and Grok 3 Mini (2025) are frontier reasoning models from DeepSeek and xAI.
-DeepSeek R1 Lite ships a 128K-token context window, while Grok 3 Mini ships a 131k-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek R1 Lite ships a 128k-token context window, while Grok 3 Mini ships a 131k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Grok 3 Mini is safer overall; choose DeepSeek R1 Lite when reasoning depth matters.